matiasmascioto/awesome-soccer-analytics/README.md

 ## Open Source Libraries
 ### Visualisation
+* [BirdsPyView](https://github.com/rjtavares/BirdsPyView): (Python) A Streamlit app to transform perspective of an image to a top-down view by identifying a rectangle on the ground
 * [ggsoccer](https://github.com/Torvaney/ggsoccer) - (R) Plot Opta-style soccer event data in R/ggplot2.
 * [PlusMinusModels](https://github.com/tpospisi/PlusMinusModels) - (R) This package fits plus-minus models for sports data.
 * [PyFootballPitch](https://github.com/znstrider/PyFootballPitch) - (Python) Functions to draw a football pitch in various available styles for matplotlib and bokeh.